smartdevicelink/sdl_java_suite/utils/generator/README.md

 ```
 Where `[enum_name]` is the `"name"` attribute of `<enum>`.

-The `getValue` 1method should be defined to return the private field value.
+The `getValue` method should be defined to return the private field value.
 ```java
     public int getValue(){
         return VALUE;